-- accounts which are being actively abused by failed login attempts
+- accounts which are being actively abused by fail login attempts

 - Temporary block – such block will expire after a specific amount of time set in the cPHulk configuration

-- One-day block – will occur specifically for 24 hours when a specific number of failed login attempts from a certain IP address was reached
+- One-day block – will occur specifically for 24 hours once exceed a specific number of failed login attempts from a certain IP address

 - Permanent block – will occur after triggering several temporary blocks.
 Can only be lifted manually.